FatLurch/VKB_Grip_Test/README.md

 ## Disclaimer

-This information is provided without warranty.
+This information is provided without warranty - USE AT YOUR OWN RISK.
 Also, if you're looking for elegant design or code, you are in the wrong place.

 ## Overview